outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - 'If training set is small, high bias / low variance models (e.g. Naive Bayes) tend to perform better because they are less likely to be overfit.'
           - 'If training set is large, low bias / high variance models (e.g. Logistic Regression) tend to perform better because they can reflect more complex relationships.'

+  - neural networks would need an accurate network of reality embedded/emergent in them to perfectly predict everything, and most problems dont have enough differences in between input/output variables to capture an approximation of reality

+  - give example of how a structure (like a neural net) complements its associated supplemental functionality (like iterating over the network to update weights in a 'network state sequence'), as a useful difference structure to create functionality like 'learning', since the functionality cant be stored in the structure of the neural network and has to be applied to it, or other examples of structures that leave out some structure (such as a 'network state sequence') and have it applied as functionality

+  - give example of network/graph math, etc

   - give example of 'different meaning interaction levels'

   - examples of 'interactive' structures which can be inputs to the 'apply' function